dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

  **NOTE:** The Output With Panic Process `PID: 27435`, Panic Message `PANIC: "sysrq: SysRq : Trigger a crash"` and `COMMAND: "bash"` indicates which process was causing the kernel dump crash!

-## Commands for a high-level overview
+## Commands for a High-level Overview

-### `bt` shows the backtrace of the crashed kernel thread giving insight into where the crash occurred (process execution history)
+### Show the Backtrace of the Crashed Kernel Thread

+`bt` giving insight into where the crash occurred (process execution history).

 This backtrace shows the sequence of function calls leading to a kernel panic.
 The output shows the series of function calls that were active in the kernel when the crash occurred.
-Each line represents a frame in the stack, with the most recent function call at the top.
+Each line represents a frame in the stack, with the most recent function call at the top:

 ```bash
 crash> bt